Mariana Montemayor Alba

 Mariana joined White & Case in September 2012.
 She is an associate in the Firm's Energy, Infrastructure, Project and Asset Finance group in Mexico City.
-Mariana has also participated with the M&A group in several due diligence reviews regarding corporate matters, industrial property and real state.

 Represented Comisión Federal de Electricidad (CFE) in the seventh issuance (CFE 15) and the first reopening of the sixth issuance (CFE 14-2) of CFE's debt certificates (certificados bursátiles) under its MXN 100 billion (approximately US$6.5 billion) program as recurrent issuer registered in Mexico and authorized by Mexico's National Banking and Securities Commission (CNBV).
 The aggregate amount of both issuances was MXN 10 billion (approximately US$650 million).

 Comisión Federal de Electricidad Consent Solicitation Offer (August 7, 2014).

 Represented Comisión Federal de Electricidad (CFE) in a consent solicitation offer to Trust Bond Holders (the Holders) related to three of the Debt Programs sponsored by CFE.
 A consent solicitation fee of 15 basis points was offered to the Holders in order to obtain their consent to amend a covenant in the underlying financing documents to adjust such covenant to certain provisions of the Mexican Energy Reform.

 Ramones Phase II North and South Natural Gas Transportation System (March 26, 2015).

 Helped the team that represented BlackRock and First Reserve in the acquisition of (i) 45% of TAG Pipelines Sur, which developed the Ramones Phase II South Natural Gas Transportation System; and (ii) 45% of TAG Norte Holding, which developed the Ramones Phase II North Natural Gas Transportation System.